leighshepperson/stubr/README.md

 ### Timex

-As above, we can use `Stubr.stub!` to stub the `Timex.now/0` function in the `Timex` module.
-However, we also want the stub to defer to the original functionality of the `Timex.before?/2` function.
+As above, use `Stubr.stub!` to stub the `Timex.now/0` function in the `Timex` module.
+However, we also want the stub to act as a transparent proxy over the `Timex` module for all non-stubbed functions.
 To do this, we just set the `module` option to `Timex` and the `auto_stub` option to `true`.

 ```elixir
 test "create a stub of Timex.now/0 and defer on all other functions" do